-Our strategy to focus on drug development requires us to enter into collaborative agreements with third parties, such as our strategic alliance with King and our license agreement with Durect.
+Our strategy to focus on drug development requires us to enter into collaborative agreements with third parties, such as the Pfizer Agreements and our license agreement with Durect.
 Such agreements are generally complex and contain provisions that could give rise to legal disputes, including potential disputes concerning ownership of intellectual property under collaborations or disputes concerning the scope of collaboration activities.
 Such disputes can delay or prevent the development of potential new drug products, or can lead to lengthy, expensive litigation or arbitration.
-Other factors relating to collaborative agreements may adversely affect the success of our drug candidates, including:
+Other factors relating to collaborative agreements may adversely affect our business, including:

-- the development of parallel products by our collaborators or by a competitor; - arrangements with collaborative partners that limit or preclude us from developing certain products or technologies; - premature termination of a collaborative or license agreement; or - failure by a collaborative partner to provide required funding or to devote sufficient resources to the development of or legal defense of our potential products.
+- the development of parallel products by our collaborators or by a competitor; - arrangements with collaborative partners that limit or preclude us from developing certain products or technologies; - · premature termination of a collaborative or license agreement; or - failure by a collaborative partner to provide required funding, to devote sufficient resources to the development of or legal defense of our potential products or to provide data or other information to us as required by our collaborative agreements.